rabiixx/ProyectoGestion/INSTALL.md

-[No es necesario instalar ninguna librería además de Django]
+[No es necesario instalar ninguna librería exceptuando Django]